John William Staniforth: Boys papers

 Staniforth would continue writing for the next twenty years, his work published in papers by owned by the Amalgamated Press, Pearson's and Cassell.

 In 1915 the Amalgamated Press paid him £50 for the exclusive right to use the name Nelson Lee.

 That same year it launched The Nelson Lee Library, a weekly paper devoted to stories about Nelson Lee and Nipper.
 Despite wartime restrictions, the paper achieved a circulation of 70,000 within its first three months.
 In all Scott would write just four stories for the paper that bore his most popular character's name:

 A Miscarriage of Justice (#7), The Convict's Dilemma (#8), In Borrowed Plumes (13) and When Rogues Fall Out (#48). several of his earlier works would be reprinted in The Nelson Lee Library until it closed in 1933.

 Scott drew from his personal real life experiences for his non-detective work.
-Memories from his cricketer and footballer days informed his serial Hard Pressed which ran in Big Budget #121-163 in 1899.
+Memories from his cricketer and footballer days informed his serial Hard Pressed which ran in Big Budget #121–163 in 1899.
 It is considered one of the first football stories and at the time was the longest football serial ever published.
 Staniforth wrote that the story was 'phenomenally popular' and earned him £205.16.0 the largest amount he had ever received for a single story.

 Detectives

 By 1905 Staniforth had published some 200 tales.
 Among these were the exploits of five popular detectives: Nelson Lee, Gordon Gray, Kenyon Ford, Vernon Read and Martin Dale.
-A little known sixth detective named Nemo, had a short run of six stories in Dan Leno’s Comic Journal in 1899 shortly before it folded.
+A little known sixth detective named Nemo, had a short run of six stories in Dan Leno's Comic Journal in 1899 shortly before it folded.

 Kenyon Ford 'The Up-To-Date-Detective' made his debut in Big Budget in The Secret of the Ruby Ring in 1897.
 He appeared in some forty tales in Big Budget over the next four years.
 Some of the most memorable titles include : Mystery of the York Express, The Missing Forward, The Rival Blues, Avenged on Xmas Day and The Poison King.
 He made his final appearance in The Seven Stars in 1902.

-Gordon Gray 'The Greatest Living Detective' made his debut in The League of the Crimson Star in the Halfpenny Marvel #253 in September, 1898.
+Gordon Gray 'The Greatest Living Detective' made his debut in The League of the Crimson Star in the Halfpenny Marvel No. 253 in September, 1898.
 It was followed by Vendetta, The Whitby Abbey Mystery and The Stolen Despatches, a Pluck double Christmas issue where he teamed up with Nelson Lee.

-Vernon Read made his debut in The Iron Skull in Boys' Leader #12 1903.
+Vernon Read made his debut in The Iron Skull in Boys' Leader No. 12 1903.
 The serial was followed by Red Hand in the Boys' Leader and Hidden Gold and Lorimer's Legacy in the Big Budget.

-In January 1908, Martin Dale, 'the most famous private detective in Europe', Staniforth's fifth detective made his debut in On the Watch in Chums #800.
+In January 1908, Martin Dale, 'the most famous private detective in Europe', Staniforth's fifth detective made his debut in On the Watch in Chums No. 800.
 Other stories include: A Perilous Quest, Secret of the Ring, Double Six, and the Silver Key.